hotoo/hotoo/README.md

 🚵‍♂️ Hi, I'm hotoo, I'm watching a remote jobs.

-👨‍💻 I'm a front-end developer, and fullstack with Node.js and TypeScript.
+👨‍💻 I'm a front-end developer, and fullstack with Node.js and TypeScript over 10 years.

 📮 More information see my resume page, and take easy to contact me.